ForgeEssentials/ForgeEssentials/README.md

 ===================

 The code on this branch is for Minecraft 1.12.2.
 **We are looking for developers.
-Please contact us on IRC if you are interested in contributing!**
+Please contact us on Discord if you are interested in contributing!**

-## We are few developers with not soo much time at hand - we will try to handle important bugs fast
+## We are few developers with not so much time at hand - we will try to handle important bugs fast

 # Help
 For general help about ForgeEssentials and tutorials, please check the **[Wiki](https://github.com/ForgeEssentials/ForgeEssentials/wiki)** pages.